ctrung/refcard/java-module-system.md

 ## Open modules and packages

-Form, Java 9+, the module system doesn't allow access to internal parts anymore (strong encapsulation principle). \
+From Java 9+, the module system doesn't allow access to internal parts at runtime (strong encapsulation principle). \
-In practice, accessing inner parts of reflective objects with `setAccessible()` is forbidden when it was allowed before java 9.
+In practice, accessing inner parts of reflective objects with `setAccessible()` is forbidden whereas it was allowed before java 9.

 Problem : reflection based frameworks and libraries (eg. serialisation API, Spring dependencies injection, Hibernate ORM, etc...) need this feature for backward compatibility. \
 Two aspects here :